input-output-hk/cardano-docs/docs/index.md

 [//]: # (<2017-02-20>)

 Cardano SL is a "Layer" for a reason.
-It's the first component of Cardano Platform.
-Eventually it will be expanded with Control Layer, which will serve as trusted computation framework to evaluate special kind of proofs that a certain computation was carried out correctly.
-In gaming and gambling, such system can be useful for verifying honesty of random number generation and game outcomes.
-Accompanied with [side chains]() it will allow to accomplish such things as provably fair distribution of winnings in games.
+It's the first component of the Cardano Platform.
+Eventually it will be expanded with a Control Layer, serving as a trusted computation framework to evaluate special kind of proofs to ensure that a certain computation was carried out correctly.
+In gaming and gambling, such systems are  useful for verifying the honesty of random number generation and game outcomes.
+Accompanied with [side chains]() it will allow to accomplish such tasks as provably fair distribution of winnings in games.
 The application of Control Layer lies well beyond gaming and gambling applications.
 Identity management, credit system and more will be a part of Cardano Platform.
-We are also aiming to grow Cardano SL wallet program called [Daedalus]() into a universal cryptocurrency wallet with automated cryptocurrency trading and even cryptocurrency-to-fiat transactions.
+We are also aiming to evolve Cardano SL wallet program called [Daedalus]() into a universal cryptocurrency wallet with automated cryptocurrency trading and cryptocurrency-to-fiat transactions.

 ## Cardano Foundation